Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### You are working as a service desk analyst.
+### You are working as a Service Desk analyst.
 You just received a change request to create a new user account.
 What type of change would this be considered?

 - [x] Standard.
 - [ ] Normal.